-Fiber enclosure, as a general term for the hardware that are used to house, organize, manage and protect fiber optic cables in fiber optic cabling and terminations, is widely used in various fields, e.g. data centers, FTTx (Fiber to the x/Fiber to the Home) and CATV (Cable TV).
-For rack mount cabling applications in data center, rack mount fiber enclosure is usually used.
-According to different configurations, there are various fiber enclosure types available in the market.
+Rack mount fiber enclosure is of vital importance for organizing and protecting fibers for rack mount cabling applications in data centers.
+According to different configurations, there are various rack mount fiber enclosure types available in the market.
 So, which type should be used for your data center rack mount cabling?

-The cover removable type is an early type of fiber enclosures, which is more affordable but harder to access.
+There are three general versions of rack mount fiber enclosures: cover removable, slide-out and swing-out type.
 If you have sufficient budget, slide-out type or swing-out type rack mount fiber enclosures are recommended.
-Although they are more expensive than the cover removable type, they respectively feature a convenient slide-out support tray and a integrated swing-out tray so that you don’t have to remove the whole fiber enclosure from the rack to gain internal access.
+Although they are more expensive than the cover removable type, they respectively feature a convenient slide-out support tray and an integrated swing-out tray so that you don’t have to remove the whole fiber enclosure from the rack to gain internal access.

-Besides FAPs, rack mount fiber enclosures can also be loaded with MPO/MTP cassettes, providing secure transition between MPO/MTP and LC or SC connectors.
-This breakout rack mount fiber enclosure is generally a pre-terminated rack mount patch panel used to achieve interconnection between MTP/MPO backbone to LC/SC patching, supporting up to 144 fiber distribution within 1U rack space.
-It is an essential devices for 40/100G Ethernet network migration.
+Rack mount fiber enclosures loaded with fiber adapter panels (FAPs) can be applied in both pre-terminated and field-terminated cabling environments.
+Depending on your applications, spools or splice trays are required to be installed.
+Besides FAPs, rack mount fiber enclosures can also be loaded with MTP® cassettes, providing a secure transition between MTP and LC or SC connectors.
+This breakout rack mount fiber enclosure is generally a pre-terminated rack mount patch panel to support up to 144 fiber distribution within 1U rack space, making it an essential device for 40/100G Ethernet network migration.